Utopia Pipeline one step closer to reality in N. Fairfield

 What about other environmental impacts?

 There would be short-term affects if there were to be a significant leak, Mach said.
 “It would kill vegetation, animals could die..., and death to trees and grasses” could happen.
-As for long-term affects, he couldn’t think of any.
+As for long-term effects, he couldn’t think of any.

 How much ethane a day would go through the pipeline?